Mean monkeys, missing whiskey: Vietnam veterans swap stories at Omaha reunion

 What happened in ‘Nam, stays in ‘Nam.

-Except, that is, when Vietnam veterans gather and start swapping war stories — as 25 former soldiers from Bravo Company of the 1st Battalion, 22nd Infantry Regiment are doing this week at the Marriott Regency in Omaha.
+Except, that is, when Vietnam veterans gather and start swapping war stories — as 25 former soldiers from Bravo Company of the 1st Battalion, 22nd Infantry Regiment did recently at the Marriott Regency in Omaha.

 Their unit, part of the 4th Infantry Division, was headquartered at Pleiku, in South Vietnam’s central highlands, from 1966 to 1972.